Class Quadruple

 An instance internally contains boolean flag for the value's sign,

-Like with usual floating-point formats (e.g. standard Java double
+Like with usual floating-point formats (e.g. standard Java double), the most significant

 bit of the mantissa is not stored explicitly and the exponent is biased.